XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

 This example show an example where we use both affinity rules.

-Affinity rule: the pod can be only scheduled onto a node if that node is in the same zone as at least one already-running pod that has a label with key "label1" and value "label-value".
+Affinity rule: the pod can be only scheduled onto a node if that node is in the same zone as at least one already-running pod that has a label with key `label1` and value `label-value`.

-antiAffinity rule: the pod should not be scheduled onto a node if that node is in the same zone as a pod with label having key "label2" and value "label-valu-anti"
+antiAffinity rule: the pod should not be scheduled onto a node if that node is in the same zone as a pod with label having key `label2` and value `label-value-anti`

 ```yaml
   affinity: